Dee-24r/Dee-pad_clean/readme.md

 - 4x M3x5mx4mm heatset inserts - same as last one - they go together

-I began by designing the schematic and pcb, following a tutorial which only added 3 keys and the microcontroller.
-I then learned to add other components - the rotary encoder, the OLED display and RGB leds.
+I began by designing the schematic and pcb.
+I added all my components and wired them.

 ![Schematic Screenshot](images/schematic.png)